Title and statement of responsibility area

 Banks, John.
 “The Reverend James Magrath: Family Man and Anglican Cleric.”
 Ontario History 55, No. 3 (1963): 131-142.

-The fonds appears to have been largely in the hands of the William Magrath branch of the family.
+The fonds appears to have been largely in the hands of the William Magrath branch of the family for some time.
 At some point the records reached the custody of the Sayers family.
 The fonds was donated to the Region of Peel Archives by Mrs. and Geoffrey Sayers.

 Scope and content